JohanABlomqvist/johan-dev-cv/README.md

 - [Pexels.com](https://www.pexels.com) - Used for images on the website.

-- [Pixabay.com](https://pixabay.com) - Pictures for the Portfolio website
+- [Pixabay.com](https://pixabay.com) - Pictures for the Portfolio page.

 ### Testing Bugs